lyoudr/Python-Algorithm/README.md

 ### I use Python to manipulate various datastructures and algorithms.

 # Stack
-Use LIFO to deal with stack
+(1) Use LIFO to deal with stack

+(2) Use Stack to manipulate decimal to binary

 # Queue
 (1) Use FIFO to deal with Queue